 Credit: Chris Lafaro

-Kari came into filmmaking through movement work as a youth producer with Global Action Project in 2004, where they grew into an educator, designing media programming with grassroots organizations and for public television.
-During this time, they also supported housing, education, and anti-police brutality campaigns as an organizer.
+Kari came into filmmaking as a youth producer with Global Action Project in 2004, where they grew into an educator, designing media programming with grassroots organizations and for public television.
+As an organizer, they have supported displacement, education, and community defense campaigns.
 From 2017 to 2022, Kari founded and operated macorina media: a small production company engaging artists with hyper-local to regional coalition work, including Just Transition, Cancel Rent, Amazon Out of Queens, DC Tenant Strike, emergency resilience planning, and alternatives to policing.

 AWARDS & RESIDENCIES: